lsrcz/grisette/README.md

 ### Install Grisette

-Grisette is available via [Hackage](https://hackage.haskell.org/package/grisette).
+Grisette is available on [Hackage](https://hackage.haskell.org/package/grisette) and Stackage.
 You can add it to your project with `cabal`, and we also provided a stack template for quickly starting a new project with Grisette.

 #### Manually writing cabal file

 Grisette is a library and is usually used as a dependency of other packages.
 You can add it to your project's `.cabal` file:

 ```cabal
 library